 You can cover a lot of territory in Scandinavia without ever checking into a hotel.
-Overnight luxury cruise liners stacked with saunas, smorgasbords, and duty-free shopping sail nightly between Stockholm and Helsinki.
+Overnight luxury ferries stacked with saunas, smörgåsbords, and duty-free shopping sail nightly between Stockholm and Helsinki.
 Imagine enjoying a Scandinavian feast with a vista of archipelago scenery.
 Budget travel rarely feels this hedonistic.

-Both Viking and Silja sail nightly from Stockholm and Helsinki.
-In both directions, the boats leave about 4:30 or 5:30 p.m. and arrive the next morning around 9:30 or 10 a.m.
-For exact schedules, see www.vikingline.fi or www.silja.com.
+Both Viking and Tallink Silja sail nightly between Stockholm and Helsinki year-round.
+In both directions, the boats leave about between 16:30 and 17:30, and arrive the next morning around 10:00.

-During the first few hours out of Stockholm, your ship passes through the Stockholm Archipelago.
+During the first few hours out of Stockholm, your ship passes through Stockholm's archipelago.
 The third hour features the most exotic island scenery — tiny islets with cute red huts and happy people.
 Going in this direction, I'd have dinner at the first sitting (shortly after departure) and be on deck for sunset.

-Fares vary by season, by day of the week, and by cabin class.
-Mid-June to mid-August is most crowded and expensive (with prices the same regardless of day).
+As with Scandinavian hotels, ferry fares vary by season, by day of the week, and by cabin class.
+Mid-June to mid-August is most crowded and expensive.
 Fares drop about 25 percent off-season for departures Sunday through Wednesday.

-Smorgasbord translates to something like "bread and butter table."
+Smörgåsbord translates to something like "bread and butter table."
 It has evolved over the centuries to the elaborate spread seen today.
 The key is to take small portions and pace yourself.
-Begin with the herring dishes, along with boiled potatoes and knackebrod (Swedish crisp bread).
+Begin with the herring dishes, along with boiled potatoes and knäckebröd (Swedish crisp bread).
 Next, sample the other fish dishes (warm and cold) and more potatoes.
 Move on to salads, egg dishes, and various cold cuts.
-Don't forget more potatoes and knackebrod.
+Don't forget more potatoes and knäckebröd.
 Now for the meat dishes — it's meatball time!
 Pour on some gravy as well as a spoonful of lingonberry sauce, and load up on more potatoes.
-Other roast meats and poultry may also tempt you.
+Reindeer and other roast meats and poultry may also tempt you.
 Still hungry?
-Load up on cheese, fruit, desserts, cakes, custards, and coffee.
+Load up on cheese, fruit, traditional desserts, cakes, custards, and coffee.

-Europe's most enjoyable cruise, between Stockholm and Helsinki, features dramatic archipelago scenery, a setting sun, and a royal smorgasbord dinner.
+Europe's most enjoyable cruise, between Stockholm and Helsinki, features dramatic archipelago scenery, a setting sun, and a royal smörgåsbord dinner.
 Dance until you drop and sauna until you drip.
-The next best thing to being in these Scandinavian capitals is cruising there.
+The next best thing to being in these Scandinavian capitals is sailing between them.